 Invoicely used to be known as Invoiceable.
 Whereas some other free invoice builder apps put limitations on the number of invoices you can send, Invoicely lets you send unlimited invoices to unlimited customers, even on the free plan.
 This makes it useful for businesses just starting out.

 It’s cloud-hosted and easy to use and if you want more features as your business grows, its pricing plan is very affordable.
-The ‘Basic’ plan is \$9.99 a month and gives you the ability to track time and expenses, set up recurring statements and provide quotes.
-Visit their website.
+The ‘Basic’ plan is $9.99 a month and gives you the ability to track time and expenses, set up recurring statements and provide quotes.

 InvoiceBerry is designed specifically for small and micro businesses, unlike many of the invoice builder apps we’ve already highlighted.